dpkg-i-foo-deb/libre-asi/README.md

 [Prior Analysis](https://docs.google.com/presentation/d/1uWkd9zNe-1szy-oD4znx4RvaW2MHmYDQKHPTH6Emj-o/edit?usp=share_link)

 # Diagrams
-Some diagrams were created in order to understand the form and its structure
+Some diagrams were created in order to understand the form and its structure, they should be available in the "modelling" directory